Questions about our woodland camping site?

 No smoking is allowed inside our bell tents or within campsite facilities.
 However you are welcome to smoke around the campsite – please be careful to avoid the risk of fire in our woodland.

 There are lots of great pubs close by.
-These include The White Hart Inn, The Netherfield Arms and The Squirrel Inn.
+These include The White Hart Inn and The Squirrel Inn.
 All are walking distance of about a mile or a mile and a half.
 We have maps to guide you through the Estate and the woodland to find them – walks of 30-55 minutes.

 We do not allow radios, percussion instruments or any kind of amplified music.
 A quiet guitar and acoustic instruments are acceptable until our 10pm chill out time, after which we ask you to keep the noise down and relax around your fire.